-- All art objects should be housed in the new central storage facility according to the latest standards (climate control, fire protection, security, cleanliness, Integrated Pest Management, logistics, storage technology). - The costs should be optimised and the maximum project budget of 14 million euros should not be exceeded. • The operating costs should also be optimised.
+- All art objects should be housed in the new central storage facility according to the latest standards (climate control, fire protection, security, cleanliness, Integrated Pest Management, logistics, storage technology).

 The museum management created two small project teams that involved the conservation departments for the implementation of the project.
 Direction of the construction project including technical facilities was undertaken by Stefan Fleck, who serves the KHM as structural engineer for building management; Dr. Alfred Bernhard-Walcher, director of the Collection of Greek and Roman Antiquities of the KHM, was responsible for overseeing the relocation project.
 Three months later in December 2009, Dr. Joachim Huber from the company Prevart GmbH was brought on as an experienced storage consultant for the entire project.